shaido987/shaido987.github.io/_projects/wind_power_forecast.md

 Y = \frac{Y^m + Y^t}{2}.
 $$

-The process is illustrated in Figure 7 which depicts a typical 288-length prediction for a single timestep of a single wind turbine.
+The process is illustrated in the figure to the right, which depicts a typical 288-length prediction for a single timestep of a single wind turbine.

-The final results of our method and various baselines and ablation with various fusion strategies can be seen in the tables below.
-Our results ended up placing us 6th out of 2500 or so teams.
+The final results of our method and various baselines and ablation with various fusion strategies can be seen in the tables below. **Our results ended up placing us 6th out of 2500 or so teams.**

 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">